VincentSchmid/kassensystem/backend/README.md

 backend of Point of Sales system.

 ## Prerequisites
+Before running the server there are some things that need to be done.

+### Python environment

 Navigate to this folder and create a virutal environment (using conda or venv).
 One possible way of doing that: